MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/NetworkController.md

 Dumps the current configuration and state of Network Controller services on the local Network Controller nodes.

 ### [Invoke-NetworkControllerSubnetEgressReset](Invoke-NetworkControllerSubnetEgressReset.md)
-Resets subnet egress for Network Controller.
+Resets egress metering counters for Network Controller.

 ### [New-NetworkControllerAccessControlList](New-NetworkControllerAccessControlList.md)
 Creates a new access control list for allowing/denying traffic to/from a particular subnet or network interface.